 When to invest in oil change can be a tricky question for many.
-In this blog post we will help you learn whether you have a need for the oil change in Regina or not in the most practical way.
+In this blog post we will help you learn whether you have a need for the oil change in Calgary or not in the most practical way.

 How to Identify Whether You Need to Change Your Engine Oil or Not.

 The simplest way is to check the colour of your engine oil.

 Ideally, engine oils are of yellowish-brown, also called amber, colour.
 However, there would be some difference in the colour and this colour difference signifies important facts.

 1. Yellowish-Brown Coloured Oil